MeerJ/DevOpsHOL/feature-flag/README.md

     }
     ```

-1. Create a new date showing feature which can be toggled with a feature toggle:
+1. Create a new time showing feature which can be toggled with a feature toggle:
     - In Index.cshtml:
         - add: \
          ```@addTagHelper *, Microsoft.FeatureManagement.AspNetCore```